SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 Get in rooms where decisions are made and, where appropriate:

 * **Appeal to transparency**.
 The operational methods which management uses to make resourcing and strategic decisions is crucial but it is even more crucial that these methods and decisions are being talked about outside of the managerial circles – for accountability and trust.
 * **Appeal to the institution’s values**, as expressed in its value statement, mission statement, vision statement, and/or existing strategy documents.
 It is likely that these will use the language of environmental sustainability.
 (If they don’t, this in itself is something to be addressed urgently).
-* **Appeal to collaboration and interdisciplinarity.** Climate transition is incredibly complex, and nobody has the full picture.
+* **Appeal to collaboration and interdisciplinarity**.
+Climate transition is incredibly complex, and nobody has the full picture.
-* **Appeal to reputation.** Reputation is hugely important to many universities.
+* **Appeal to reputation**.
+Reputation is hugely important to many universities.
 (At the same time, reputational risk does not fully capture the ethical imperative to decarbonise and work for climate justice).
-* **Appeal to the risk cascades.** Climate change does not sit demurely in a box all by itself.
+* **Appeal to the risk cascades**.
+Climate change does not sit demurely in a box all by itself.
 If climate action is being weighed against some other priority, think about the ways the two things are already connected.
 Climate risks transmit into financial risks, reputational risks, etc.
-* **Appeal to life and death.** Be gentle.
+* **Appeal to life and death**.
+Be gentle.
 Be collaborative.
 Don’t alienate the people you hope to persuade.
 But sometimes conversations about governance and strategy can get tangled up in a very financial way of thinking, where everything is ultimately reducible to budgetary implications.
 Is the real reason universities are decarbonising because they are concerned that low climate ambition will affect student satisfaction scores, recruitment rates, and therefore revenue?
 No, that doesn’t tell the full story.
 We know that a just climate transition is about far more than that.

 ## Advocate for small changes {#advocate-for-small-changes}